TWUOnline/multi-access/pages/02.design/06.units/default.md

 See the details of the course unit template below, as well as [TWU Unit Template - ONLINE](https://docs.google.com/document/d/1XdNGUPgpYB_IKALdL7cEpwY5NH0z_ywqwxj4G-8rwYY/edit?usp=sharing) Google doc for you to copy.

-Here are key steps in filling out a blueprint: (Click the title on the steps below)
+Here are key section of a unit: (Click the title on the steps below)

 [ui-accordion independent=false open=none]